WolfgangMehner/lua-support/lua-support/README.md

 RELEASE NOTES
 ================================================================================

-RELEASE NOTES FOR VERSION 1.0
+RELEASE NOTES FOR VERSION 1.0.1pre
 ----------------------------------------------------------------------
-- The default style used by the template library is now 'Lua_52'.
-  You can change it in the template customization file (see below).
-  The jump to the online help is also set up for Lua 5.2.
-- Rename 'g:Lua_GlbTemplateFile' into 'g:Lua_GlobalTemplateFile'.
-- Rename 'g:Lua_LclTemplateFile' into 'g:Lua_LocalTemplateFile'.
-- Add optional custom templates 'g:Lua_CustomTemplateFile'.
-- Add template personalization file and setup wizard.
+- The templates which are inserted into new files as file skeletons can be specified in the templates library, via the property:
+    Lua::FileSkeleton::Script
-- Add Lua's reference manual in Vim's help format.
+- Update Lua's reference manual to 5.3.4.
-- Add maps and menu entries to jump to it conveniently.
-- New and improved templates, add Lua 5.3.
-- Add Lua C-API templates.
-- Fix running and compiling scripts under Windows.
-- Minor improvements.
+- Minor changes and bugfixes.

 RELEASE NOTES FOR OLDER VERSIONS